 In these cases, a lawsuit can be filed within two years from the time the mistake was discovered.
-There is the Discovery Rule, which can reset the clock on the medical malpractice statute of limitations, because the claimant could not have reasonably known of the issue.
-However, you should know that there is an overall deadline, sometimes referred to as the statute of repose – all cases of medical malpractice in Missouri must be filed within ten years from the time the mistake was made.
+The Discovery Rule can reset the clock on the medical malpractice statute of limitations because the claimant could not have reasonably known of the issue.
+However, you should know that there is an overall deadline, sometimes referred to as the statute of repose – all medical malpractice cases in Missouri must be filed within ten years from when the mistake was made.

 Some of the most common medical errors in the US revolve around:

 Please know that this is not a complete list of mistakes that can be made.
 Always speak with your Kansas City medical malpractice lawyer about your particular case.